sahastraWin/sahastraWin/README.md

 # 💫 About Me:

 🔭 **I'm currently working on**<br>
-Refining **netops-ai-copilot**,  an AI-driven Network Operations tool that leverages LLMs to automate incident response and infrastructure management.(This is my personal project as I am upskilling myself in react by deep diving into projects)
+Refining **netops-ai-copilot**,  an AI-driven Network Operations tool that leverages LLMs to automate incident response and infrastructure management.(This is my personal project as I am upskilling myself in react by deep diving into react fundamentals to enrich my react-dev skills)
 <img align="right" src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width="260" alt="Backend Code"/><br>

 👯 **I'm looking to collaborate on**<br>